dianaturcoman/sharedRepository/README.md

 > ng new temp-angular-app

+Replace the old Vite FE template with the new Angular FE template:
 Copy the content of the temp-angular-app in the $/web folder

+Go to $/web and install all required packages:

 > npm i

+Start the FE server:

 > npm run start